shateks/ibh-link-s7-python-app/README.md

 In screen/widget '.ui' file to add gui element read/write action with PLC variable, simply fill "whatsThis" property.
 Supported widgets are: QPushButton, QLabel, QSlider, QDial, QProgressBar, QLineEdit.

-### Whats this property
+### What's this property

 ![](doc/Whats_this.png)

-Valid entry in whatsThis are:
-variable absolute address\[interpretation of bytes\]\[action\]\[range of variation\].
+Valid entry in "whatsThis" are: variable absolute address\[interpretation of bytes\]\[action\]\[range of variation\].
 Entries are case insensitive, you can use german notation A==Q, E==I.
 * absolute address - must be applied, examples: I10.0, MW20, DB100.DBX1.0, ... .